CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Arrays_and_Loops.md

 }

 for item in loadedMods["minecraft"].items {
-	defines the varaible "item" with each item added by the mod with the modID "minecraft" and removes its crafting recipe recipes.remove(item);
+	//defines the varaible "item" with each item added by the mod with the modID "minecraft" and removes its crafting recipe recipes.remove(item);
 }
 ```